anthonyz77/CloudPlay/README.md

 3. Install FFmpeg:
    - sudo apt install ffmpeg

+4. Instll Postfix:
+   - sudo apt install postfix

-4. Install npm:
+5. Install npm:
    - sudo apt install nodejs npm

-5. The required dependencies are listed in package.json.
+6. The required dependencies are listed in package.json.
 Install the dependencies:
    - npm install

-6. Refer to the file paths shown in the repository and place all of the files from this repository into their respective file paths.
+7. Refer to the file paths shown in the repository and place all of the files from this repository into their respective file paths.

-7. Install and start the mongoDB database and start mongosh
+8. Install and start the mongoDB database and start mongosh

-8. Start the backend server:
+9. Start the backend server:
    - node backend.js